AJyo2021/Santa-RPG-game/README.md

 ## License
 I will be adding an open-source license to this project soon, so stay tuned for updates on licensing terms.

 Thank you for your interest in the Santa RPG game project!
-We look forward to your involvement and hope you enjoy the game.
+I look forward to your involvement and hope you enjoy the game.